 The Decameron is a loose collection of tales told by 10 people hunkering down just outside of Florence, steeling themselves against the Black Death then presenting his calling card at every second house in Florence.

 How better to pass the time than to tell a few stories?
-Pre-Shelley, pre-Chaucer, Boccaccio put pen to the practice of storytelling-as-diversion and the result was his Decameron, his full work encompassing the highs and lows of morality and portraying love in spirit and a love more fleshly enjoyed while running the full gamut of contemporary Florentine life.
+Pre-Shelley, pre-Chaucer, Boccaccio put pen to the practice of storytelling as a diversion and the result was his Decameron, his full work encompassing the highs and lows of morality and portraying love in spirit and a love more fleshly enjoyed while running the full gamut of contemporary Florentine life.
 Mrs. Rosie, of course, is a selection of the bawdier bits.

 The translation Peter Hainsworth gave Boccaccio for this edition is inelegant, littered with drab words and speaking a casual flippancy.
 In other words, it’s perfect because Boccaccio wrote in the Italian vernacular, still a little slip of a thing in the literature of the 14th century, and Hainsworth’s translation picks up on that.